 If you know that the debtor has money held by a third party, you can make an application to the court to prevent the debtor’s access to that money and have it paid direct to you.
-The most common application of this method is against the bank account of the judgement debtor.
-A Third Party Debt Order requires the third party to pay the cash owed to the judgement debtor direct to the judgement creditor in order to satisfy the judgement debt.
+The most common application of this method is against the bank account of the judgment debtor.
+A Third Party Debt Order requires the third party to pay the cash owed to the judgment debtor direct to the judgment creditor in order to satisfy the judgment debt.

 Timescales: A third party debt order can sometimes be obtained within about 8-12 weeks of the application being issued by the court.

 Disbursements/Fees payable on enforcement: